Chhoungchhav/Bookstore-Management-System/README.md

 ### Abstraction

-We have 1 abstract class that is implemented in **Operation.java** and used to enforce implementation in a subclass.
+We have 1 abstract class that is implemented in **Operation.java** and 1 abstract method:

     public abstract void runOperation();

+We use abstract class because we want to prevent the creation of the object for Operation class as we do not need them.
+We create the abstract method to ensure the implementation of that method in each subclass
 ### Exception Handling
 Exception handling is incorporated to gracefully manage unexpected errors.
 This ensures the system can recover or gracefully terminate, we implement this to ensure the **file is not found** issue and the **mistype input** issue by using **'try'** and **'catch'**
 - **file is not found**: We use the try and catch IOException to check whether the file that we need to open exist.<br/>